BrunitoNFT/Clothing-Store-Solvd/README.md

 `JWT_EXPIRES_IN = 30d`
 `JWT_COOKIE_EXPIRES_IN = 30d`

 ## TODO:

 - ✅ Transfrom jsonwebtoken to a handcraft library
-- ✅ Migrate aj to typescript
+- ✅ Migrate js to typescript
 - ✅ Pagination and query features
 - ✅ Dockerize the application
 - Integrate auth to mongo container
 - Personal image
 - Comment, buy, review a product by a user
 - Login with google

+## TODO course:

+- ✅ DB SQL squema with data types and conections.
+- ✅ Create a sql script to create all the database with tables following the grafic schema.
+- ✅ Create script to create more convinient indexes in mongodb and explain why.
+- Add unit testing with 65% coverage
+- Add CI/CD from Github Actions